Natasha Fyles: Member for Nightcliff

 In 2012 the incumbent Member for Nightcliff Jane Aagaard retired, and despite a swing against Labor at that year's election, the seat was retained for Labor by Fyles and she was elected to the Northern Territory Legislative Assembly as the Member for Nightcliff.

-Labor's massive landslide at the 2016 election saw Fyles consolidate her hold on the seat with a healthy swing of 18 percent, ballooning her majority to 26.9 percent, making Nightcliff the safest seat in the Territory.
-This majority is attributed to her tireless work ethic in the electorate.
-Fyles was reelected as the Member for Nightcliff in 2020 with a majority of 24.9 percent, retaining her mantle as holding the safest seat in the Northern Territory.
+Labor's massive landslide at the 2016 election saw Fyles consolidate her hold on the seat; with a swing in her favour of 17.8 percent and a majority of 26.9 percent, Nightcliff became the safest seat in the Territory.
+Fyles was again re-elected as the member for Nightcliff in 2020 with a majority of 24.9 percent.
+Amidst a CLP landslide, she unexpectedly lost re-election at the 2024 election, narrowly being defeated by Greens candidate Kat McNamara.

 2016 election

 Minister for Health

 Labor went into the 2016 territory election as unbackable favourites, with Northern Territory opinion polls indicating a massive swing against the CLP.
 Labor won 18 seats in the 25-member Legislative Assembly.
 Fyles was reelected as the Member for Nightcliff and took on the portfolio of Health.